 Is Brown Rice Gluten-Free?

 Whole-grain brown rice can be served with fish, chicken, or other proteins, or as the base for a nutritious rice bowl.
+You also can’t beat classic rice and beans.
 But is it gluten-free?

 Yes!
 All natural forms of rice—including plain brown rice—are naturally gluten-free.
 Wheat, rye, and barley are gluten-containing grains.
 But this protein is not found in white rice, brown rice, or wild rice.